mahoney1/docs/commercial-paper-report-deltas-meta.md

 Next up, we'll test the new application client from a terminal window.

-## Step 5.
+### Step 5.
 Run the updated MagnetoCorp client query application

-We already have a history of transactions at this point, from the previous tutorial.
-We'll now run the deltas query, as Balaji from Digibank, using his wallet to run the query:
+We already have a history of transactions at this point - from the previous tutorial.
+We'll now run the deltas query app, as Balaji from Digibank, using his existing wallet to run the query:

 1. From a terminal window, change directory to the `$HOME/fabric-samples/commercial-paper/organization/digibank/application` folder